 Overall, I wanted to capture how human beings, on an individual and global scale, shape the intersections present in the world and how these intersections, in turn, shape us as human beings.

 Evy Voyatzis is an illustrator who specializes in digital art.
 She is passionate about character design and seeks to bridge her interests in science and art.

-Caitlann Allan Is an illustrator studying at Dawson College, currently based in small town St-Lazare among the many fields of clover and miniature ponies.
-They spend much of their leisure in their room hoarding stickers, but never seems to use them.
-They love to create colorful eye-catching art works and have an affinity for digital art and fake paper texture!
+Caitlann Allan is an illustrator studying at Dawson College, currently based in small town St-Lazare among the many fields of clover and miniature ponies.
+They spend much of their leisure in their room hoarding stickers, but never seem to use them.
+They love to create colourful eye-catching art works and have an affinity for digital art and fake paper texture!
 They also are an avid graphic novel reader and would love to illustrate one eventually!
 You can see more of their work on their Instagram.